MalcolmMcLean/babyxrc/babyxfs_src/readme.txt

 shell/
     The source code for the Baby X shell, an operating system for FileSystem files.
-It's a simple or baby shell written in pure ANSI C with no dependabcies other than the C standard library.
+It's a simple or baby shell written in pure ANSI C with no dependencies other than the C standard library.

 The programs